 Will toothpaste remove scratches from my glasses?

 Just like toothpaste, we’d never recommend using baking soda on your scratched lenses as you’re likely to cause more damage.
 Baking soda can actually warp your lenses and erode away important lens treatments.
 With the lens surface altered, your glasses might not work as they should, and the lenses may also turn cloudy or dull after the treatment is damaged, which can further obscure your vision.
+For sunglasses, this will likely damage the tints and coatings that keep your eyes protected from UV damage.

 So, while home remedies may seem like quick fixes to a relatively small lens scratch, you actually run the risk of causing permanent damage to your lenses in the long run.
 So it’s best to visit your optician to have them checked by a professional.